 The health benefits of green tea are well known but that doesn’t mean dogs should be drinking it.
-You can, however, find lots of information online about why it’s good for dogs.
-But is there a downside and could it possibly be harmful for Fido?
+You can, however, find lots of information online about why it’s good for pets.
+But is there a downside and could this beverage possibly be harmful?

-One obvious reason against allowing your dog to lap up a serving of green tea is the caffeine factor.
-That’s probably why you won’t hear about many vets recommending it.
-This is despite the fact that it can eliminate free radicals and help to prevent diseases, including cancer.
+One reason against allowing your dog to lap up a serving of green tea is the caffeine factor.
+That’s why you won’t hear about vets recommending it.
+This is despite the fact that this tea can eliminate free radicals and help prevent diseases, including cancer.

-This topic is highly controversial but the truth is that green tea can, in fact, be dangerous for dogs.
+This interesting topic is controversial but the truth is that green tea can, in fact, be dangerous for dogs.
 We’ll explain why and weigh both the pros and cons here.

 Can I Give My Dog Green Tea?
 Answer: Small amounts & only occasionally